 - Shredded Beef: I suggest you prepare your meat beforehand to save time.
 Follow my recipe for Instant Pot Shredded Beef, which also has slow cooker directions.

 - Dried New Mexico Chile: These chiles are the dehydrated versions of New Mexico Chiles with a fruity, earthy flavor and a clean, crisp acidity.
 They can range from medium to hot.
-I have found these at Sam's Club Walmart, Latin American grocery stories, and online.
+I have found these at Sam's Club, Walmart, Latin American grocery stores, and online.

 - Chile de Arbol: Chiles de arbol are dried small, thin red peppers that are very hot.
 They have a smoky, nutty flavor and just a few of them will add lots of spice to any sauce.
 Find them in many grocery stores, Latin American supermarkets, and online.

 - Ground Cumin: Cumin is a powerful spice that adds a complex, smoky flavor.
-When it comes to cumin in Mexican cooking, just a pinch goes a long way.
-You don’t want the dish to taste like cumin, instead just a little bit will help round out the sauce without overpowering the other flavors.
+When it comes to cumin in Mexican cooking, you don’t want the dish to taste like cumin.
+Instead just a little pinch will help round out the sauce without overpowering the other flavors.

-- Chicken Broth: You can use the leftover broth from the cooked beef, but I actually prefer the flavor that chicken broth adds to the sauce.
-Use your favorite brand of chicken broth or use homemade.
+- Broth: You can use the leftover broth from the cooked beef, homemade or store-bought chicken broth works great too.

 - Corn Tortillas: Use your favorite brand of corn tortillas.